aws-powertools/powertools-lambda-python/docs/core/logger.md

 === "Example CloudWatch Logs excerpt"

-    ```json hl_lines="7"
+    ```json hl_lines="12"
 	{
-	  "timestamp": "2020-05-24 18:17:33,774",
 		"level": "INFO",
-	  "location": "collect.handler:1",
+	  	"location": "collect.handler:8",
+	  	"message": "Collecting payment",
+		"timestamp": "2021-05-03 11:47:12,494+0200",
 	  	"service": "payment",
-	  "sampling_rate": 0.0,
+	  	"cold_start": true,
+	  	"lambda_function_name": "test",
+	  	"lambda_function_memory_size": 128,
+	  	"lambda_function_arn": "arn:aws:lambda:eu-west-1:12345678910:function:test",
+	  	"lambda_request_id": "52fdfc07-2182-154f-163f-5f0f9a621d72",
-	  "correlation_id": "correlation_id_value",
+	  	"correlation_id": "correlation_id_value"
-	  "message": "Collecting payment"
 	}
     ```

 ### Appending additional keys

+!!! info "Keys might be persisted across invocations"
+	Always set additional keys as part of your handler to ensure they have the latest value.
+Additional keys are kept in memory as part of a Logger instance and might be reused in non-cold start scenarios.

 You can append additional keys using either mechanism:

-* Persist new keys across all future log messages via `structure_logs` method
+* Persist new keys across all future log messages via `append_keys` method
 * Add additional keys on a per log message basis via `extra` parameter

-#### structure_logs method
+#### append_keys method

+> NOTE: `append_keys` replaces `structure_logs(append=True, **kwargs)` method.
+Both will continue to work until the next major version.

-You can append your own keys to your existing Logger via `structure_logs(append=True, **kwargs)` method.
+You can append your own keys to your existing Logger via `append_keys(**additional_key_values)` method.

-> Omitting `append=True` will reset the existing structured logs to standard keys + keys provided as arguments

 === "collect.py"

-    ```python hl_lines="7"
+    ```python hl_lines="9"
     from aws_lambda_powertools import Logger

-    logger = Logger()
+    logger = Logger(service="payment")

     def handler(event, context):
      order_id = event.get("order_id")

-     logger.structure_logs(append=True, order_id=order_id)
+	 # this will ensure order_id key always has the latest value before logging
+     logger.append_keys(order_id=order_id)

 	 logger.info("Collecting payment")
-        ...
     ```
 === "Example CloudWatch Logs excerpt"

     ```json hl_lines="7"
 	{
-	  "timestamp": "2020-05-24 18:17:33,774",
 		"level": "INFO",
-	  "location": "collect.handler:1",
+	  	"location": "collect.handler:11",
+	  	"message": "Collecting payment",
+		"timestamp": "2021-05-03 11:47:12,494+0200",
 	  	"service": "payment",
-	  "sampling_rate": 0.0,
-	  "order_id": "order_id_value",
+	  	"order_id": "order_id_value"
-	  "message": "Collecting payment"
 	}
     ```

 !!! tip "Logger will automatically reject any key with a None value"
-	If you conditionally add keys depending on the payload, you can use the highlighted line above as an example.
+	If you conditionally add keys depending on the payload, you can follow the example above.

-	This example will add `order_id` if its value is not empty, and in subsequent invocations where `order_id` might not be present it'll remove it from the logger.
+	This example will add `order_id` if its value is not empty, and in subsequent invocations where `order_id` might not be present it'll remove it from the Logger.

 #### extra parameter

-> New in 1.10.0

 Extra parameter is available for all log levels' methods, as implemented in the standard logging library - e.g. `logger.info, logger.warning`.